Fulfilling Missing Liberal Arts and Sciences Prerequisites

 You might have received information about missing liberal art and science courses that the college requires of those pursuing a first certification program.
 If you have questions about which courses count for these requirements or want to know about other methods of receiving credit for these prerequisites, you've come to the right place!

-The Office of Graduate Admissions lets you know if you have missing prerequisites in your acceptance packet and through subsequent letters throughout the year.
+The Office of Graduate Admissions lets you know if you have missing prerequisites in your acceptance packet.
+Once you begin classes at Bank Street, these requirements are tracked by the Registrar's Office.

 There are some prerequisites that you can fulfill through Bank Street courses.
 Please note: Financial Aid at Bank Street will cover only the number of credits in your degree program.
 If you have elective credit in your graduate program, you may use these credits as elective credit, but if you take credits beyond the number of total credits in your degree program, you will not be able to use financial aid to cover those extra credits.